Essays How to Write a Super College Application Essay

 If you have an existing relationship with a university—perhaps you went to a pre-college summer program there—it can help you focus the essay on your interests specific to that institution.

 The purpose of the essay is to show the admission committee what your GPA and standardized test scores don’t—your personality and your writing skills.
-In other words, use the essay to express who you are and what you’re about.
+In other words, use the essay to show, not tell, who you are and what you’re about.

 “A strong essay … is well-constructed, organized and thought out.
-It is important to write a clear and concise intro, making it obvious which prompt was chosen and outlining what the essay will be about,” Bingham says.“Rather than simply writing out a list of your accomplishments or writing out your résumé in paragraph form, tell us a unique story,” she adds.
+It is important to write a clear and concise intro, making it obvious which prompt was chosen and outlining what the essay will be about,” Bingham says.

 Grab your reader’s attention early by vividly setting the scene, similar to the beginning of a movie, Neal recommends.
 Or start the essay with a quote or an anecdote.
 Keep your reader’s attention by focusing on the topic, sticking to your discussion points and writing a strong conclusion.